infor-cloud/xtendm3/docs/examples/Transaction-extension.md

 Transaction extension is a type of extension where one could create a custom M3 API (MI) Transaction.
 These custom transactions will behave identically to standard M3 transactions i.e. they have input/output parameters in the same structure as standard APIs and they can be executed through both ION API and M3 Metadata Publisher.

 ## Use cases
 * Reading input and writing output data
 * Retrieving or changing transaction parameters
 * Writing error messages and skipping transactions
 * Building and setting data containers

-## Important Note
-Always test the examples for your own solution before using them in production.

 ## Step by step implementation